Northstar (band)

-Northstar is an American band formed in 1997 in Huntsville, Alabama.
+Northstar was an American band formed in 1997 in Huntsville, Alabama.

 History

-Early years and debut album (1997–2003)
+Early years and Is This Thing Loaded?
+(1997–2003)

-Since the band's inception, they have had around five guitarists and three different bassists, have been a three-piece, four-piece, and a five-piece.
+From the band's inception, they had around five guitarists and three different bassists, and have been a three-piece, four-piece, and five-piece group.
 Due to a lack of a dedicated music scene in the Huntsville area, the band decided to start touring the country in 2000.
 They booked their first tour, bought a van, and set out on the road.